The following services are available at the Student Counseling Center:

 Initial appointments must be made in person at the Student Counseling Center.
 Please make sure that you have your Comet Card upon arrival.
 Our services are confidential and not part of scholastic records.
 There is no charge for currently enrolled UT Dallas students.

-Nearly every student experiences something that impacts their sense of well-being while in college.
+Nearly every student experiences something that impacts their sense of well-being while in college and experiences of marginalization and oppression often exacerbate these concerns.
 Reasons why students may seek help include:

 - Family conflict

-- Habit control behaviors (pornography, substance use, over/under eating, etc.)
+- Compulsive behaviors (pornography, substance use, over/under eating, etc.)

 - Feelings of low self-esteem/self-worth